 Since there are so many strains of HPV, each strain is given a number.
 This is then referred to as an HPV type.
 HPV gets its name from the fact that many strains cause warts or papillomas.

 Warts that appear on the hands, face and feet are included in the HPV family group.
 These strains are acquired from direct contact with an infected person or a contaminated surface.

 The strains of HPV most people are concerned with are the ones classified as sexually transmitted.
 HPV genital infections are currently the number one most common STD in the world.

 According to the CDC, approximately 20 million people worldwide are currently infected with HPV.
-By age 50, at least 80% of women will have acquired genital HPV infection.
+By age 50, at least 80% of women will have acquired a genital HPV infection.

 HPV is also referred to as a ‘silent’ STD.
-Although some strains do cause genital warts-most strains have no symptoms at all.
+Although some strains do cause genital warts, most strains have no symptoms at all.
 This is what makes HPV so contagious.
 With no symptoms, you unknowingly pass the virus on to your partner.

 The HPV virus lives on the skin and mucus membranes.
-These mucus membranes include: the mouth, nose, vulva/vagina, anus, penis and cervix.
+These mucus membranes include: the mouth, nose, vulva/vagina, anus, penis, and cervix.

 Diagnosis of HPV generally occurs with abnormal pap smears and visual diagnosis of genital HPV warts.
 There is currently no testing available in the United States for men, even though men can carry and pass on this infection.

 There is also no current cure for HPV.
 Most times, the HPV infection clears up and goes away on its own.